jacebrowning/mine/README.md

     name: My MacBook Air
 ```

 Include the applications you would like `mine` to manage.
+Computers are added automatically when `mine` is run.

 The `versions` dictionary identifies the name of the executable on each platform.
-The `queued` setting indicates it must be closed before another instance can start.
-Computers are added automatically when `mine` is run.
+The `properties.auto_queue` setting indicates `mine` should attempt to launch the application automatically when switching computers.
+The `properties.single_instance` setting indicates the application must be closed on other computers before another instance can start.

 For remote application management, `mine` needs to be started automatically on each of your computers.
 Cron is good for this: